Eryphe/Eryphe/README.md

 # Hi there 👋 I'm Fizx.

 I like creating stuff.
-The language I'm really into is JavaScript.
+The language I'm really into is JavaScript, TypeScript, and CoffeeScript.<br>
-I wanna be a polyglot someday tho...<br>
 See my creations below.

 ## Funkn.